Bratzillaz: Website and media

-The official Bratzillaz website launched in July 2012.
+The official Bratzillaz website has launched in July 2012.
 The website included character bios, parallax scrolling, and games.
 In a first for MGA Entertainment, Bratzillaz games are available on apps for smartphones.
-It was closed on 2016.
+This is closed in 2016.

 Webisodes

-On July 13, 2012, the official theme song for the dolls was revealed in a live-action music video, which was shot at the Canfield-Moreno Estate.
+On July 13, 2012, the official theme song for the dolls is revealed in a live-action music video, which was shot at the Canfield-Moreno Estate.
 In August, MGA released the first Bratzillaz webisode to the official website and YouTube channel.
-A second webisode was released weeks later on September 11, 2012.
-The first season aired until January 4, 2013.
-A second season was expected to be released due to a leaked unreleased webisode titled "Fashion Bites" and parts of it being featured at the end of "Midnight Beach" when Yasmina looks into the future.
-However, due to MGA taking a hiatus with the Bratz line in 2014 to rebuild the brand, production of the dolls ended and a second season was never completed.
+A second webisode is released weeks later on September 11, 2012.
+The first season was aired until January 4, 2013.
+A second season is expected to be released due to a leaked unreleased webisode titled "Fashion Bites" and parts of it being featured at the end of "Midnight Beach" when Yasmina looks into the future.
+However, due to MGA taking a hiatus with the Bratz line in 2014 to rebuild the brand, production of the dolls ended and a second season is no longer completed.

-From June 24, 2013 to July 22, 2013, there was a short series of videos about the Witchy Princesses titled "Witchy Princesses Adventure" which was not considered part of the webisode series.
+From June 24, 2013 to July 22, 2013, there had been a short series of videos about the Witchy Princesses titled "Witchy Princesses Adventure" which is no longer considered part of the webisode series.